-GBCAs, is injected into your vein and used with a magnetic resonance imaging (MRI) scanner.
+- What is gadobutrol injection?
+Gadobutrol injection is a prescription medicine called a gadolinium-based contrast agent (GBCA).
+Gadobutrol injection, like other GBCAs, is injected into your vein and used with a magnetic resonance imaging (MRI) scanner.
 An MRI exam with a GBCA, including gadobutrol injection, helps your doctor to see problems better than an MRI exam without a GBCA.
-Your doctor has reviewed your medical records and has determined that you would benefit from using a GBCA with your MRI exam.

-What is the most important information I should know about gadobutrol injection?
+Your doctor has reviewed your medical records and has determined that you would benefit from using a GBCA with your MRI exam. - What is the most important information I should know about gadobutrol injection?
 GBCAs like Gadobutrol injection may cause serious side effects including death, coma, encephalopathy, and seizures when it is given intrathecally (injection given into the spinal canal).
 It is not known if Gadobutrol injection is safe and effective with intrathecal use.
-Gadobutrol injection is not approved for this use.

 Gadobutrol injection contains a metal called gadolinium.
 Small amounts of gadolinium can stay in your body including the brain, bones, skin and other parts of your body for a long time (several months to years).
 It is not known how gadolinium may affect you, but so far, studies have not found harmful effects in patients with normal kidneys.
-Rarely, patients have reported pains, tiredness, and skin, muscle or bone ailments for a long time, but these symptoms have not been directly linked to gadolinium.
+Rarely, patients have reported pains, tiredness, and skin, muscle or bone ailments for a long time, but these symptoms have not been directly linked to radolinium.